Haseebbajwa/NoteJam-migration-on-ECS-Fargate/README.md

 In the AWS account which the stack will be executed, create an repository in CodeCommit and push all the files in this repository except the presentation folder.

 # Execution:
-Execute the notejam-cf-stack.yml template from CloudFormation located in presentation/cloudformation folder.
+Execute the notejam-cf-stack.yml template from CloudFormation located in presentation folder.
 Please note that you also need to specify all parameters when deploying such as lambda functions bucketname etc.

-Information, improvements and architecture can be found in the presentation folder in this repo.